sungsoo/sungsoo.github.io/_posts/2014-03-29-parallel-computing.md

     complex architectures – are now hitting the so-called power wall.
-    The computer industry has accepted that future performance increases must largely come from increasing the number of processors (or cores) on a die, rather than making a single core    note 3">
+    The computer industry has accepted that future performance increases must largely come from increasing the number of processors (or cores) on a die, rather than making a single core go faster."
-/a>
 3. Asanovic et al. Old [conventional wisdom]:
     Power is free, but transistors are expensive.
-New [conventional wisdom] is [that] power is expensive, but transistors are-4">/a>
+New [conventional wisdom] is [that] power is expensive, but transistors are "free".

-4. Asanovic, Krste et al. (December
-    18, 2006). ["The Landscape of Parallel Computing Research: A View from
+4. View-Power_4-0 Asanovic, Krste et al. (December 18, 2006). ["The Landscape of Parallel Computing Research: A View from Berkeley"](http://www.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-183.pdf)
-    Berkeley"](http://www.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-183.pdf)